Code of Conduct

 Mediation

-Members are encouraged to attempt to resolve any sort of disputes among themselves, contacting Studio Management as a last resort.
 If you are accused of violating the Code of Conduct, before escalating an issue and challenging the validity of a report against you, see if it’s possible to learn from the experience, reflect, apologise, and move on.
 However, if you feel you have been falsely or unfairly accused of violating this Code of Conduct, notify a Rabble Studio manager with a concise description of your grievance.
 Your grievance will be handled in accordance with Rabble Studio’s Code of Conduct and your individual Membership Agreement.

 Children